dara-kei/TestingPlaywright_QAPractice/README.md

 - Used test parametrization to increase test coverage
 - Covered both positive and negative test scenarios
 - Organized tests using markers
+- Integrated Allure Report for test reporting
+- Added test steps, features, titles, and descriptions for better readability and analysis

 5. Bug Findings